MJKWoolnough/httpembed/README.md

 func HandleBuffer(compressed []byte, size int, lastMod time.Time) http.Handler
 ```
 HandleBuffer takes a gzip compressed data buffer, its decompressed size, and a
-last modified data, and turns it into a handler that will detect whether the
+last modified date, and turns it into a handler that will detect whether the
 client can handle the compressed data and send the data accordingly.